openebs/openebs/contribute/process/pr-workflow-developer-doc.md

 - Generic / Miscellaneous Notes

 At a very high level, the process to contribute and improve is pretty simple:
-- Sumit an Issue describing your proposed change
+- Submit an Issue describing your proposed change
 - Create your development branch
 - Commit your changes
 - Submit your Pull Request